usedhondacivic/usedhondacivic.github.io/projects/static_page_gen/content.md

 md.render("# This will generate an H1 tag");
 ```

-Given that I often stray into some complex math, I wanted to include support for Latex.
+I often get in over my head with math, so I wanted to include support for Latex in the generator.
 Luckily, markdown-it has a pluggin for katex, a browser based Latex renderer.
 Installing it is simple:

 ```js
 const tm = require('markdown-it-texmath');